codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-* A Variable only sends an update whenever its value actually changes, not upon observing it.
+* A Variable sends an update whenever its value actually changes.
+Just starting to observe it does **not** trigger an update.
 This keeps it simple, predictable and consistent, in particular in combination with mappings.

     You can always call `send()` on any observable to trigger an update.
 In that case, a `Variable` would send an `Update` in which `old` and `new` value are equal.